anuragtomar2510/kbc-app/README.md

 Demo: [https://anuragtomar2510-kbc-app.netlify.app/]

-It is a simple React-based Quiz Application.
+It is a simple React-based Quiz Application with animations and sounds effects.

 Feel free to fork the repository for your own learning